podaac/data-subscriber/README.md

   - PO.DAAC is providing this script as “starter” script for download -- advanced features can be added and it would be great if you can contribute these code back to PO.DAAC.
   - The search and download relies on an API as defined at https://cmr.earthdata.nasa.gov/search/site/docs/search/api.html

+If this is your first time running the subscriber, please checkout information on ["your first run"!](#your-first-run)

 ## Dependencies

 Aside from **python 3**, the only dependency is the python 'requests' module, which can be installed via pip.